liesel-devs/liesel-ptm/README.md

 Brachem, J., Wiemann, P. F. V., & Kneib, T. (2024).
 Bayesian penalized transformation models: Structured additive location-scale regression for arbitrary conditional distributions (No. arXiv:2404.07440). arXiv. `https://doi.org/10.48550/arXiv.2404.07440 <https://doi.org/10.48550/arXiv.2404.07440>`_

+Application examples are included in the supplementary materials for the paper, which can be found here: https://github.com/liesel-devs/ptm-supplement

 ## Installation

 The library can be installed from GitHub: